Easy Corn Pudding

 • If you don’t want to use cornstarch, you can use arrowroot starch or tapioca flour in the same amount.

-• We like to add a touch of vanilla and nutmeg which really enhances the flavor of the casserole.
-You can leave these out if you’d like.
+• A touch of vanilla and nutmeg enhances the flavor of the casserole.
+It’s our own secret ingredients.

 Is corn pudding served hot or cold?